 - Steer clear of crowds of people and high-traffic areas during flu season

 - Keep the home environment thoroughly clean and sanitized

 Absolute Companion Care can help keep cherished older adults safe and healthy in a variety of ways as well!
-Our compassionate caregivers in Baltimore and the surrounding areas are readily available to provide transportation for older adults to get their flu shots, for medical appointments, to prepare balanced meals, assist with housecleaning, and so much more.
+Our providers of senior companion home care in Baltimore, MD and the surrounding areas are readily available to provide transportation for older adults to get their flu shots, for medical appointments, to prepare balanced meals, assist with housecleaning, and so much more.